-The last few years have been extremely difficult, with all of us being affected by the COVID-19 pandemic.
-As associated restrictions have been relaxed over recent months, we are taking steps to reintroduce some engagement initiatives, which were previously on hold as a result of lockdown requirements.
-Details of future engagement opportunities, including the opportunity to hold face-to-face meetings and events, will be promoted to Governors and Members via appropriate communication channels.
-Of note, all Membership and Governor meeting arrangements, which are open to the public, will continue to remain under review to ensure adherence to national COVID-19 Guidance, going forward.
+The COVID-19 pandemic was an extremely difficult time for all of us however as associated restrictions have been relaxed, proactive steps have been taken over the past couple of to reintroduce some engagement initiatives.
+Details of future engagement opportunities, including face-to-face meetings and events, will be promoted to Governors and Members via appropriate communication channels.
+Of note, all Membership and Governor meeting arrangements, which are open to the public, will continue to remain under review to ensure adherence to appropriate infection prevention and control guidance, going forward.